Skip to content

 1. Technical Verification

-✔ Retain the original timeline, do not modify or add
+✔ Retain the original timeline, do not modify or add/remove

-✔ Subtitle sequence number is continuous without skipping
+✔ Subtitle sequence numbers are continuous without skipping

 ✔ The {lang} translated text in each subtitle block occupies one line